topquark22/TheElements/README.md

 ```
 ## *Footnote*

 *Dedicated to Tom Lehrer, and his amazing song "The Elements."
-Unfortunately, his name does not pass the algorithm, because there's no element with name T or To, and not even Thomas works, unfortunately.
+Unfortunately, Tom's name does not pass the algorithm, because there's no element with name T or To, and not even Thomas works, unfortunately.
 Does your name work?
-My name does.
+My name does (but not my middle name.)
 Let me know in the discussions.*

 *Here's an interesting question: We know that not every name will work.
 But, what is the percentage that does?
 It seems to be pretty small.*